 Conventional carrot cake is actually filled with loads of refined sugars and rancid vegetable oils.
-Try this Grain Free Carrot Cake instead!
+The last time I tried it, it was so sweet it made me gag.
+Try this Grain Free Carrot Cake with Coconut Cream Frosting instead!

 Adding to the sugar assault is the sickly sweet cream cheese frosting.
 Here is a recipe that is grain, sugar and dairy free and astonishingly satisfying without being cloyingly sweet.